animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div class="sect1">

-## Using {data-store-name} to Bootstrap a Spring Context Started with Gfsh
+## Using GemFire to Bootstrap a Spring Context Started with Gfsh

 <div class="sectionbody">

 <div class="paragraph">

-In order to bootstrap a Spring `ApplicationContext` in {data-store-name}
-when starting a {data-store-name} server using *Gfsh*, you must use {data-store-name}'s {x-data-store-docs}/basic_config/the_cache/setting_cache_initializer.html\[initalizer\] capability.
-An initializer block can declare a application callback that is launched after the cache is initialized by {data-store-name}.
+In order to bootstrap a Spring `ApplicationContext` in GemFire when starting a GemFire server using *Gfsh*, you must use GemFire's {x-data-store-docs}/basic_config/the_cache/setting_cache_initializer.html\[initalizer\] capability.
+An initializer block can declare a application callback that is launched after the cache is initialized by GemFire.

 </div>